JermWang/hodler/docs/platform-overview.md

 | **Pump.fun** | Token creation, bonding curve distribution, market discovery |
 | **Commit To Ship** | Commitment formalization, milestone escrow, execution verification |

-Commit To Ship is complementary to launch infrastructure.
-It adds standardized primitives for commitments and enforcement that persist after launch.
+Commit To Ship extends launch infrastructure with accountability primitives that did not previously exist.

-Pump.fun solves for launch and liquidity.
-Commit To Ship solves for accountable delivery and verifiable follow-through.
+**Pump.fun answers:** Can this token launch and trade?

+**Commit To Ship answers:** Is this builder bound to a real execution plan, and what mechanisms exist to enforce it?

 ---